 It was really fun making this non-toy gift idea list!
 I feel like I could go on forever if I had the time to research more.
 I hope this list has helped inspire ideas for your holidays and birthdays to come!
 If you have great ideas to add, please add them to the comments!
 I would love to hear your ideas and add them to the list!

-If you like the idea of having less junk around, also read this post: Parents, Why Do We Do This To Each Other?
+If you like the idea of having less junk around and are planning a birthday party any time in the future, also read this post: Parents, Why Do We Do This To Each Other?

 Don’t forget to subscribe so you never miss a post!

 Hi, I’m Jessica!
 I am wife to Chris, and mom to Kaiper, Alana and our silver lab pup, Maui.
 We are expecting baby #3 right now, and excited to become a family of 5!
 I am a freelance website & blog developer, Co-Founder of Moxie Girl Fit Club, and aspiring author.
 I share about everything from parenting, how to make money from home, tutorials for my fellow bloggers, fitness and being a new homeschool family.
 Learn more about me here.